A Tribute Song: A Modern Warrior, Charles Surveyor sought Peace, Justice and Prosperity

 As decades passed, the ARS facility developed a small but apparently powerful constituency.
 Its name changed a few times.
-And, important to remember: Early in the present century, the land at Fort Reno was included in Farm Bill strictures aiming to stretch out the ban on designation as surplus lands for years at a time.
+And, important to remember: Early in the present century, the land at Fort Reno was included in Farm Bill strictures aiming to stretching out the ban on designation as surplus lands for years at a time.
 This process that has continued to the present day.

 Tipping the hand of some in this historical drama, in 2005-06, attempts were made to pull mineral rights (oil, natural gas, etc.) out of the Reno reservation while opening it for development.